jawah/niquests/docs/dev/contributing.rst

 Contributor's Guide
 ===================

-If you're reading this, you're probably interested in contributing to Requests.
+If you're reading this, you're probably interested in contributing to Niquests.
 Thank you very much!
-Open source projects live-and-die based on the support they receive from others, and the fact that you're even considering contributing to the Requests project is *very* generous of you.
+Open source projects live-and-die based on the support they receive from others, and the fact that you're even considering contributing to the Niquests project is *very* generous of you.

 This document lays out guidelines and advice for contributing to this project.
 If you're thinking of contributing, please start by reading this document and